MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-provide-brokered-service.md

 The descriptor must be made available to all clients that will use a proxy to access this service.
 Proffering the service also requires this descriptor.

-[!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] defines one such derived type and recommends its use for all services: <xref:Microsoft.ServiceHub.Framework.ServiceJsonRpcDescriptor>.
+Visual Studio defines one such derived type and recommends its use for all services: <xref:Microsoft.ServiceHub.Framework.ServiceJsonRpcDescriptor>.
 This descriptor utilizes <xref:StreamJsonRpc> for its RPC connections and creates a high-performance local proxy for local services that emulates some of the remote behaviors such as wrapping exceptions thrown by the service in <xref:StreamJsonRpc.RemoteInvocationException>.

 The <xref:Microsoft.ServiceHub.Framework.ServiceJsonRpcDescriptor> supports configuring the <xref:StreamJsonRpc.JsonRpc> class for JSON or MessagePack encoding of the JSON-RPC protocol.